Pond size calculator

 • Measuring only the deepest point instead of the average depth

-• Choosing an aerator without considering depth
+• Choosing an aerator without considering pond depth

 • Forgetting that shelves and sloped sides reduce actual water volume